Intent, Implementation and Impact Statement

 Our History curriculum aims to inspire curiosity and fascination about the past in Britain and the wider world, whilst developing coherent chronological knowledge and an enquiring mind.
 Our teaching of chronology, helps to develop a sense of identity and a cultural understanding, based on their historical heritage.
 This enables our children to learn to value their own and other people’s cultures in modern multi-cultural Britain.
 We aim to provide the children with a rich and diverse history curriculum, equipping them with a coherent knowledge and understanding.

-Our intention is to encourage children to think critically, ask questions, think and act as historians and evaluate evidence, which allows them to develop a broad understanding of the complexity of people’s lives and historic events.
+Our intention is to encourage children to think critically, ask questions, think and act as historians and evaluate evidence.
+This allows them to develop a broad understanding of the complexity of people’s lives and historic events.
 We aim for children to investigate and interpret the past, understand chronology, be able to communicate historically, whilst encompassing the British Values throughout.
-Local history is threaded throughout our history curriculum and we want our children to develop an appreciation for the people and events that are part of our local, national and international history.
+Local history is threaded throughout our history curriculum as we want our children to develop an appreciation for the people and events that are part of our local, national and international history.

 In History, we implement an inclusive curriculum that meets the statutory requirements of the National Curriculum whilst inspiring a love of the past.
-Our curriculum is well-planned and structured, provides literacy-rich, cross-curricular opportunities and ensures progression and depth in learning.
-Teachers have identified the key knowledge and skills for each unit and consideration has been given to ensure progression across the topics throughout each year group across the school.
+Our curriculum is well-planned and structured and ensures progression and in-depth learning.
+We have identified the key knowledge and skills for each unit and consideration has been given to ensure progression across the topics throughout each year group across the school.
 Each unit in our History Curriculum is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring that children are developing their disciplinary knowledge (historical skills).
 Each unit of work is planned carefully to ensure concepts are taught chronologically to support children's understanding.
 As well as developing a breadth of historical knowledge, this allows children to become skilful historians.
 Each unit of work has an emphasis on historical enquiry, with an overall Enquiry Question, where children investigate historically framed questions whilst also developing historical enquiries of their own.

-All learning will start by revisiting prior knowledge.
+All learning starts by revisiting prior knowledge.
 This will be scaffolded to support children to recall previous learning and make connections between topics.
 Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.

 Our historians will be given a variety of enrichment and experiences both in and out of the classroom where appropriate to create memorable learning opportunities and to further support and develop their understanding.
 Our History curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
 Fundamental British Values are actively promoted in History lessons in order to prepare the children for life in Modern Britain.